bonomani/devmon/docs/TEMPLATES.md

 This transform addresses an issue found in MIBs that mix different data types in just two columns.
 It either separates these mixed tables into distinct ones or rearranges them to have more columns.

+Example:
-For example, the MIB for the TRIDIUM building management system contains a table with two columns: outputName and outputValue.
+The MIB for the TRIDIUM building management system contains a table with two columns: outputName and outputValue.
 ```
 TRIDIUM-MIB::outputName.1  = STRING: "I_Inc4_Freq"